rfeinman/pytorch-lasso/README.md

 ### 2D Convolution

 Another "linear" setting of interest is 2D convolution.
-In this case, our linear basis is a large (and very sparse) matrix with block-Toeplitz structure, i.e. x_hat = conv2d(z, W).
+In this case, our linear basis is a large (and very sparse) matrix with block-Toeplitz structure.
 Many of the classical linear solvers are not applicable to this setting.
 The `lasso.conv2d` module implements a few solvers specialized for the 2D convolution setting, inspired by those discussed above.
 They are:

 - __ISTA__: As described above, but optimized for the conv setting.
 I've included code to estimate the lipschitz constant of a conv2d operator.
 This is needed for optimal learning rate selection.
+- __GPSR__: This algorithm works with convolution, but is not yet included by default in the `lasso.conv2d` library.
+It is coming soon.

 ### Nonlinear extensions

-The module `lasso.nonlinear` contains some extensions for the generalized case of a nonlinear dictionary, i.e. x_hat = D(z) for a nonlinear decoder D.
+The module `lasso.nonlinear` contains some extensions for the generalized case of a nonlinear dictionary, i.e. x_hat = D(z) for a nonlinear decoder D. Coming soon: a more detailed description of the current nonlinear offerings and ongoing developments.

 ## 3. Dictionary Learning